-This is the last of the boring steps to buying a house for the first time, you head to the lawyers and get the keys and everything else.
-Sign a bunch of documents to transfer the property over to you and you are done!
+This is the last of the boring steps to buying a house for the first time; you head to the real estate attorney and get the keys and everything else.
+Sign a bunch of documents to transfer the property over to you, and you are done!

 Move-in and Enjoy Being a Millennial Homeowner (the last of the steps to buying a house for the first time)

 This is the last step of your home buying journey and the first step of homeownership.
 Congratulations!!!
 This is an amazing accomplishment, and you should be proud.
 Enjoy your house, and make sure you have this new home checklist before you move in!
 Of course, you will want to invite friends to move and make sure you have these moving essentials as well.